Lithium Ion Battery Recycling: Separating Fact from Fiction

 How To Recycle Lithium Ion Batteries

-The only safe way to recycle lithium-ion batteries is to have them processed by a qualified electric and electronic recycling center.
+The only safe way to recycle li-ion batteries is to have them processed by a qualified electric and electronic recycling center.

 As an individual, that means looking up your nearest center and dropping off any old phones, games consoles, laptops, or tablets.
 These will generally be accepted free of charge for proper recycling.